 Google Consumer Surveys code may not be altered, nor may the standard behavior, targeting or delivery of surveys be manipulated in any way that is not explicitly permitted by Google.

-Publishers may only integrate Google Consumer Surveys premium content on their website.
-Google Consumer Survey code may not be placed in inappropriate places such as pop-ups, emails, rss feeds, software, or anything other than the website.
+Publishers may only integrate Google Consumer Surveys over premium content of their website.
+Google Consumer Survey is not an ad unit and the code may not be placed in inappropriate places such as pop-ups, emails, rss feeds, software, or anything other than the website.
 Publishers must also adhere to the policies for each variety used.

 Google Consumer Surveys may not be: